-Outreach is not a crisis center and office phones are managed Monday through Friday from 8:00am to 3:00pm.
+Outreach is not a crisis center and office phones are managed Monday through Thursday from 8:00am to 3:00pm, and Friday 8:00am to 12:00pm.
 We respond to emails and phone calls during normal business hours.
 Calling your local police department at 9-1-1 is always an option if you or someone you know is experiencing a physical or mental health emergency.
-If you or your child is having a crisis and you are not sure what to do here are some options for you to use.
+If you or your child is having a crisis and you are not sure what to do, here are some options:

 PA Get Help Now

 Available 24/7 throughout the Commonwealth to help those suffering from addiction find immediate help.

 Re:solve Crisis Network provides a 24-hour-a-day, 365-days-a-year telephone, Mobile crisis, walk-in and crisis residential services that are available to any Allegheny County resident no matter age, ability to pay, or whether they have used behavioral health services in the past.
 They can be reached at 1-888-796-8226.

 Mercy Behavioral Health Crisis Center

 The MBH Crisis Center, located on Pittsburgh’s South Side (264 S. 9th St.), provides crisis services 24 hours, seven days a week, 365 days a year.
 Call or walk in any time.
 They can be reached at 1-877-637-2924.

 Washington Communities Human Services, Inc.